lopezdsr/sql-query/sqlref/sql_functions.md

 ltrim(str) - Removes the leading space characters from <code>str</code>.

-ltrim(trimStr, str) - Removes the leading string contains the characters from the trim string
+ltrim(trimStr, str) - Removes the leading string contains the characters from the trim string.

 **Arguments:**

 <ul>
-<li>str - a string expression</li>
+<li>str - A string expression</li>
-<li>trimStr - the trim string characters to trim, the default value is a single space</li>
+<li>trimStr - The trim string characters to trim, the default value is a single space.</li>
 </ul>

 **Example of an SQL function usage fragment:**